shoutOutYangJie/Face_Recognition_using_pytorch/README.md

 ## how to use

-please going to root dir
+please going to root dir.

 firstly for getting your name, run
 > python get_save_features.py --name {$YOUR_NAME$}